bromodachi/food_diary/server/README.md

 ### Getting entries

-You must pass the start and end params.
+You must pass the start and end parameters.
 These must be values that a string value a date object can take in.

 Example: